 Each student who enrolls at Hampden-Sydney is expected to become familiar with the regulations and practices set forth in the following section.
 Academic rules, regulations, practices, and procedures are fundamental to the total educational program at the College.
-Questions regarding these regulations may be directed to the student's advisor, the Registrar, or the Office of the Dean of the Faculty.
+Questions regarding these regulations may be directed to the student's advisor, the Registrar, or the Office of the Dean of Faculty.

 Exceptions to these policies may be considered by the Executive Committee of the Faculty under extraordinary circumstances if sufficient justification is offered.
-Petitions for such exceptions should be directed to the Executive Committee through the Office of the Dean of the Faculty.
+Petitions for such exceptions should be directed to the Executive Committee through the Office of the Dean of Faculty.

 GRADES AND QUALITY POINTS